reubenstr/ElectroPup/README.md

 <img src="images/electro-pup-battery-pack-progress-1.jpg" width="800">

 The above image is showing work in progress.
-The [insulation rings](https://imrbatteries.com/products/18650-terminal-insulators-fish-paper-20pcs-green-round-rings) were forgotton during fabrication and really should be mandatory for any battery build.
+The [insulation rings](https://imrbatteries.com/products/18650-terminal-insulators-fish-paper-20pcs-green-round-rings) were forgotten during fabrication and really should be mandatory for any battery build.

 <img src="images/electro-pup-battery-pack-progress-2.jpg" width="800">